joeky888/dotfile/Android/Asus.md

 * $ fastboot reboot
 * $ adb reboot recovery
 * Make sure the img SKU is matched to the system SKU (TW -> TW, WW -> WW, JP -> JP)
-* Use twrp to back up before flashing anything
+* Use twrp to backup before flashing anything